FactoryNewdel/RPGCore/README.md

 # RPGCore
 A bukkit/spigot plugin that adds classes to the game
-Spawns spell books in Lootchests in Dungeons
-Spell books can be combined by dropping them together
 Idea and concept by Xp10d3
 ## Table of Contents
 - [Overview](#Overview)